Snowflake-Labs/sfguide-sporting-events-prediction-using-snowpark-ml/README.md

 Before you begin, ensure you have the following:

 - Access to the HOL GitHub Repository: [Summit 2024 HOL Repository](https://github.com/Snowflake-Labs/sfguide-sporting-events-prediction-using-snowpark-ml).
+- An active Snowflake Trial Account with ACCOUNTADMIN role granted:
+  - We recommend creating the trial in **AWS US West 2**
-- An active Snowflake Trial Account with ACCOUNTADMIN role granted (at present we do not recommend multiple users running this in the same Snowflake account).
+  - Do have multiple users running this in the same Snowflake account.
 - Clone / download the whole GitHub Repo locally.
 During the Setup, you'll need the `dataset` folder and the `notebooks` folder to finalize the HOL pre-work.

 ### 1. Setup Objects (DB, Schema, Tables, Stages)